tnc1997/ts-utils/libraries/array/docs/array.max.md

 ## max() function

-Return the maximum value of an array.
+Returns the maximum value of an array.

 <b>Signature:</b>